hemiao96/zxy.github.io-/_pages/about.md

 Current activity:

-molecular and apparent mechanisms of plant stress resistance
+Molecular and apparent mechanisms of plant stress resistance

 Use pymol2.0 for biomacromolecule design